Mihai Silvășan

-Mihai Vlad Silvășan (born 20 January 1985) is a Romanian basketball coach, and former professional player.
-He is currently the manager of U-BT Cluj-Napoca of the Liga Națională, the top tier of Romanian basketball.
-He has previously represented Romania's national basketball team at the 2015 Eurobasket qualification, where he was the team's best 3 point shooter.
+Mihai Vlad Silvășan (born 20 January 1985) is a Romanian basketball coach and former professional player, currently serving as the head coach for U-BT Cluj-Napoca of the Liga Națională, the top tier in Romania.
+He has previously also worked as head coach of the Romanian national team until 2026, and represented Romania as a player at the 2015 Eurobasket qualification, where he was the team's best 3-point shooter.